WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

 #### Operation and Steps:
 - Read in input csv data, place into temporary dataframes.
 - Left join dataframes together.
 Join *deliveredPWS_2013_2016.csv* -to- *PWS Facility Information.csv* via **PWSID** and **Water System No** respectively, and *CADWS_AreaBoundaries.csv* with **SABL_PWSID**.
+- As a whole, there are 11 different timeseries that will be incorporated into the WaDE 2.0 architecture.
+These timeseries differ by variable type, beneficial use, and water source type…
+    - for variable: Delivered or Produced
+    - for beneficial use: Single Family Residential, Multi-Family Residential, Commercial Institutional, Industrial, Landscape Irrigation, Other, Agriculture, Other PWS, or Total Use
+    - for water source type: Groundwater, Surface Water, or Unspecified
-- For Delivered Data, there are eight different timeseries of interest.
+- For Delivered data, there are eight different timeseries of interest.
 For each of eight data sets...
     - WaDE *VariableCV* field = "Delivered".
     - WaDE *WaterSourceTypeCV* field = "Unspecified".
     - WaDE *CoordinateMethodCV* field = "Centroid of Area.